 RGV College aims to ensure that students with a grievance relating to their education can use this procedure which can help to resolve grievances as quickly and as fairly as possible.
-Each grievance should be submitted in writing
+The grievance should be submitted in writing.

 - Step 1.
 Students that have a grievance should discuss it informally with their instructor.
-We hope that the majority of concerns will be resolved this way. - Step 2.
-If the student feels that the matter has not been resolved through the informal discussion, he/she should put the grievance in writing to the Program Director or Director of Nursing

-Step 3.
-The College President, Program Director or Director of Nursing will respond to written grievance within five (5) days and schedule an appointment to meet with the student to discuss the grievance.
-The College President or Director of Nursing will conduct an investigation thereafter to provide the student a full and fair opportunity to present information relevant to the grievance.
-The College President or Director of Nursing will render their decision in writing within ten (10) business days after concluding their investigation.
+We hope that most concerns will be resolved this way. - Step 2.
+If the student feels that the matter has not been resolved through the informal discussion, he/she must put the grievance in writing to the Program Director or Director of Nursing. - Step 3.
+The Program Director or Director of Nursing will respond to written grievance within five (5) days and schedule an appointment to meet with the student to discuss the grievance.
+During this meeting, the student will be given an opportunity to present information relevant to the grievance.
+The Program Director or Director of Nursing will conduct an investigation and will render the decision of the investigation within ten (10) business days after concluding their investigation. - Step 4.
+If the student feels that the matter has not been resolved with the Program Director or Director of Nursing, student may appeal the decision to the College President.
+The College President will review the grievance, any information relevant to the grievance.
+The College President will communicate the decision of the investigation within ten (10) business days.
 The College President's decision will be final.
-The student's written complaint along with the College President's decision will become part of the student's permanent file.

-Step 4.
-If the matter is not resolved to the student's satisfaction, the student may write to or upload:
+The student's written complaint along with the College President's decision will become part of the student's permanent file. - Step 4.
+If the matter is not resolved to the student's satisfaction, the student may write to or upload their grievance to:

-Texas Workforce Commission, Career Schools and Colleges 101 East 15th Street Room 226-T Austin, Texas 78778-0001 (512) 936-3100 texasworkforce.org/careerschools or
+Texas Workforce Commission, Career Schools and Colleges

+101 East 15th Street Room 226-T

+Austin, Texas 78778-0001

+(512) 936-3100

+texasworkforce.org/careerschools

+or

-Texas Higher Education Coordinating Board Office of General Counsel P. O. Box 12788 Austin, Texas 78711-2788
+Texas Higher Education Coordinating Board

+Office of General Counsel

+P. O. Box 12788

+Austin, Texas 78711-2788